 Price and Value

-When buying a cordless drill, it’s important to consider your budget and get the most value for your money.
+When buying a cordless drill, consider your budget and try to get the most value for your money.
 Additionally, look for compatibility with other tools, a longer warranty, and a convenient service center.
 Consider where you will get new batteries or expand your tool collection.
 For professionals, having a good dealer relationship can be beneficial.

 Why Milwaukee Cordless Drills?

 The best cordless drills, like those from Milwaukee Tool, are essential tools for both professionals and homeowners.
-These versatile tools let you to drill holes in a variety of materials like wood, metal, composite, and even drywall.
-They can be used for hanging pictures, running wiring and plumbing, creating pilot holes, and completing other projects.
+These versatile tools let you drill holes in a variety of materials like wood, metal, composite, and even drywall.
+You can use them to hang pictures, run wiring and plumbing, create pilot holes, and complete other projects.

 Speed Testing Under Load

-To see how fast each drill could work, we put them through a series of relevant tests at high and low speeds.
-We find we can measure the RPM once a bit fully engages, letting us see how much of its no-load speed it maintains.
+To check the drilling speed of each tool, Pro Tool Reviews puts them through a series of relevant tests at both high and low speeds.
+Timed tests help us measure the RPM of a bit under load.
+This reveals how much of its no-load speed it maintains when truly engaged.
 The higher the RPMs a drill maintains, the faster the bit moves through the material.

 Matching the Accessory to the Power Tool

 Each class of drill has a different amount of muscle.
 You shouldn’t expect a compact drill to do what a heavy-duty one can.
-We ensure that each bit type and size are within the design intent of the drill we’re testing.
+Pro Tool Reviews ensures each bit type and size are within the design intent of the drill being tested.
+That means smaller self-feed and spade bits for tools not rated the same as flagship models.
+We also vary the type of fasteners we drive depending on the type of drill.

 Torque Testing

-We have several tools available to test torque.
-With drills, we use an inline torque device that lets us see the maximum soft torque a drill can produce when driving a 1/2-inch lag bolt into laminated OSB.
-We also do a fair amount of hands-on testing that lets us evaluate the drills in multiple gears to determine which models allow for high torque at higher speeds.
+Several tools let us test torque.
+With drills, an inline torque device measures the maximum soft torque a drill can produce when driving a 1/2-inch lag bolt into laminated OSB.
+Hands-on testing lets us evaluate the drills in multiple gears to determine which models produce the most torque at higher speeds.

 Weight

-Using a digital scale, we measure the weight of the bare tool and the tool with the battery that comes kitted with the tool or is recommended by the manufacturer.
+Using a digital scale, the weight of the bare tool is measured along with the tool with the kitted battery installed.
+Occasionally, a measurement is taken with a premium battery for comparison.

 Footprint

-Using a digital caliper, we measure the head length and tool height without a battery installed.
+Using a digital caliper, Pro Tool Reviews measures the head length and tool height without a battery installed.

 Grip

 The comfort of each drill’s grip is subjective based on size and does not affect the score.
-We hold and use the tool with a bare hand to see if there are any uncomfortable seams or other oddities that might affect every user regardless of preferences.
+I hold and use each tool with a bare hand to see if there are any uncomfortable seams or other oddities that might affect every user regardless of preferences.

 Feature Set

-In general, here are the features we look for on each drill:
+In general, here are the features I look for on each drill:

 - Brushless or brushed motor